 Students in grades 9-12 will be captivated by the graphics and format at Bagheera: A Website for Our Endangered Species.
 This gorgeous site, which provides information about endangered species and encourages students to act to save them, was designed as series of stand-alone modules that combine to create a cohesive unit.
 The modules include classroom activities, information about endangered species, suggested resources, and news items in a form and format that older students will find appealing.
 This is, however, a commercial site and, particularly in some of the later modules, visitors will have to navigate ads for books and music to get to the information.

 Some additional sites for kids primarily provide information about several specific species.
-They include Endangered Animals of the World and Species at Risk.
+One example is Species at Risk.
+Students also will enjoy Understanding Wildlife Conservation.

-The Endangered Species and Nature of the World (TESAN) is a slightly more involved international project hosted jointly by a teacher from the United States and a teacher from the Netherlands.
+The Endangered Species and Nature of the World (TESAN) is an international project hosted jointly by a teacher from the United States and a teacher from the Netherlands.
 At this site, students are asked to choose an endangered species or a Nature Park from their own region to research and report on.
 The project is open to K-12 classrooms anywhere in the world.

 NO SHORTAGE OF SITES!